UK will leave customs union, No 10 insists

 Downing Street insists UK will leave customs union

-Downing Street has insisted Britain will leave the customs union after Brexit amid claims of Tory disunity over the UK-EU future relationship.
+Downing Street has insisted Britain will leave the EU customs union after Brexit amid claims of Tory disunity over the UK-EU future relationship.

-Theresa May has faced calls to set out clearly what she wants to secure from the negotiations leading up to the UK's departure in March 2019.
+Theresa May has faced calls to spell out what she wants from the talks ahead of the UK's departure in March 2019.

-But a No 10 source said "to put this to rest, we are categorically leaving".
+In a customs union the UK would have tariff-free trade within the EU, but would lose the ability to strike its own deals with other countries.

-It comes ahead of a week of key Brexit meetings with the EU chief negotiator and with her most senior ministers.
+It comes ahead of a meeting with the EU chief negotiator Michel Barnier.

-BBC political correspondent Eleanor Garnier said Mrs May's bespoke deal could still involve some form of customs arrangement, but the details will need to be haggled over.

 - Explained: Customs union and single market